droyad/ChainedIntegrationTests/README.md

 ```

 The `AddThingimabob` test is setup to purposefully fail to show the use of the `Inconclusive` test outcome to indicate the that a dependency of `RenameThingimabob` has failed, not the test itself.
 This allows quick identification of where in the chain the test has failed (the red one).

+## Enhancement
+The test runner could be modified so that it only runs the leaf tests of the test dependency tree.
+The other tests would be run as a side effect of those tests.
+This will reduce the time take to run all the tests.